 The Four-in-Hand knot is the best way to tie a narrow tie as it has a small knot.
-A knot favored by James Bond and a recommended tie knot for short men, the four-in-hand is a small knot with a distinctive elongated, asymmetric shape.
+A knot favoured by James Bond and a recommended tie knot for shorter individuals, the four-in-hand is a small knot with a distinctive elongated, asymmetric shape.
 I've embedded a Four-in-Hand knot how-to video below or you can view it here.

 How To Tie The Oriental Knot